 Financial Statements to be presented at the 2023 AGVSA AGM

 Open every day of the week during shop hours, including weekends.
 Customers are able to withdraw cash, purchase Euros, pay in money or cheques, pay certain utility bills (if they are bar coded), send parcels every day of the week, and all the usual facilities of a local post office.
 Phone card top-ups, gift cards and electricity key top-ups can also be purchased here.

 What do we sell?

 The shop sells locally produced products where possible and continually adds more.
-As well as the basics – milk, bread, eggs, meat and vegetables – we have a wide selection of other local food and treats as well (see the list below).
+As well as the basics – milk, bread, eggs, meat and vegetables – we have a wide selection of other local food and treats as well.
 The shop also supplies household goods, stationery, newspapers and much more.
-For eco-friendly shoppers, we have the Ecover range.

 Drinks and snacks